robertpeteuil/inkdrop-export-by-tag/README.md

-# Inkdrop Plugin - Export by Tag
+# Inkdrop Plugin - Export notes by tag as Markdown or HTML files

-This plugin exporting all notes with specified a tag in Markdown or HTML format.

-Just right-click on a Tag, chose an export type in the pop-up and select a download destination.
+This plugin allows exporting notes with a specified tag by right-clicking on a Tag, chose Markdown or HTML export from the pop-up menu and selecting a download destination.

-Config options provide the ability to streamline and configure settings for your workflow.
+Configuration options allow pre-defining an export location, enabling file overwrite, configuring file timestamps, and customizing the export directory structure.

 ## Install